PabloCortes33/recipes/README.md

 4. Click +/- to scale all ingredients proportionally

 No special markup needed - just write your recipes naturally!

+### Recipe Ideas Brainstorming

+Keep track of recipe ideas while you're on the go:

+**Features:**
+- 💾 **Auto-saves** - Your ideas are saved to your device as you type
+- 📋 **One-tap copy** - Copy all ideas to paste into Claude or your AI assistant
+- 🗑️ **Easy to clear** - Start fresh when needed
+- 📱 **Mobile-friendly** - Perfect for jotting down ideas on your phone

+**Workflow:**
+1. On your phone: Click "💡 Recipe Ideas" button
+2. Write down recipe ideas as they come to you
+3. Ideas save automatically to your device
+4. Later on your computer: Click "💡 Recipe Ideas"
+5. Click "📋 Copy All" to copy everything
+6. Paste into Claude or your local AI tool to develop the recipe
+7. Add the finished recipe to your markdown files!

+This is perfect for capturing inspiration while cooking, at the grocery store, or eating at restaurants!

 ## Project Structure